insin/newforms-bootstrap/README.md

 # newforms-bootstrap

-Provides `BootstrapForm`, which uses Bootstrap 3 classes for form layout.
+`BootstrapForm` for [newforms](https://guthub.com/insin/newforms), which renders using Bootstrap 3 classes for form layout.

 ## Demos